MicrosoftDocs/fabric-docs/docs/data-engineering/lifecycle.md

 > [!TIP]
 > Always use the most recent, GA runtime version for your production workload, which currently is [Runtime 1.3](./runtime-1-3.md).

-The following table lists the runtime name, and release dates for supported Azure Synapse Runtime releases.
+The following table lists the runtime name, and release dates for supported Azure Synapse runtime releases.

 | Runtime name                                               | Release stage | End of Support date |
 |-----------------------------------------------------------|---------------|---------------------|